Q&A with Eli Zimmer, Partner at Daigle & Travers, on life insurance for parents.

 Insurance expertise.
 Regarding life insurance, navigating the details of policies, carriers and underwriting can have significant effects on the outcome of both the underwriting offer and the cost of a policy.

-I want to offer a very big thank to Eli for answering all my readers’ life insurance questions.
-If you have more general insurance questions, feel free to email me, leave them in the comments below, or ask them on Sunday nights at 10PM ET during my weekly Family Finance Q&A on Instagram.
+I want to offer a very big thank you to Eli for answering all my readers’ life insurance questions.
+If you have more general insurance questions, feel free to email me, leave them in the comments below, or join my private Facebook group – Family Finance Tips for Savvy Mamas.
 For more specific coverage and policy questions, you should consult your insurance broker.

 Learn More About Eli Zimmer and Daigle & Travers